Frequently Asked Questions

 Principals do a majority of the hiring in the summer starting in May and continuing through August.
 You should actively monitor the district websites for vacancies and proactively call the principals of the schools to tell them you are interested in a particular position.
 Also be open to their suggestions that you consider another grade opening they might have.

 Incoming Fellows who are still overseas in their Peace Corps Coverdell assignments have had good experiences talking with Principals long distance.
 You really have to proactively work your contacts.
 If you are interested in a school that does not have a vacancy listed, still call the principal and ask, you just might get lucky!
-Another great resource is the GMCS Educators Fair, which is held each year in early June.
-Many incoming Fellows attend the Educators Fair.
-Generally current Fellows are willing to house new Fellows for a few days during the Educators Fair.
-Please check out the GMCS website for more information, http://www.gmcs.k12.nm.us.
+Generally current Fellows are willing to house new Fellows for a few days if you would like to visit in May or June to visit schools face to face.
+Please visit the GMCS website for more information about vacancies. http://www.gmcs.k12.nm.us.

 18) What if I cannot find employment with the district?